 Validity Set the validity of this resource.
-Each resource can be used in OTOBO only, if this field is set to valid.
+Resources can only be used in OTOBO if this field is set to valid.
 Setting this field to invalid or invalid-temporarily will disable the use of the resource.

 Provider Web Service Settings